 Jenny tried to do an abdominal scan to avoid the invasive internal scan, but couldn’t get a clear image.
 So we were then scanned by a specialist midwife, who confirmed what I knew was coming.

 There was no heartbeat.

 Here we were, 8 weeks in and history repeating itself.
-My initial thoughts – ‘well why wouldn’t it happen again?’ and ‘please don’t send me to the Emergency Gynae Unit’.
+My initial thoughts – ‘well why wouldn’t it happen again?’ and ‘I can’t face the EPU, I want to go home’.
 Jenny and the midwives could feel our pain and were very empathetic.
 After all, they’ve been on this journey with us for the last 3 pregnancies.

 I was just grateful we were in our safe place, surrounded by professionals who knew us and knew exactly how to support us.
 They happily agreed with my decision to go home instead of visiting the EPU.
-I honestly couldn’t bare to face that ward at that moment, and felt I could look after myself better at home.
+I honestly couldn’t bare to face that ward at that moment, and felt I could look after myself at home.

 We decided that we would give the pregnancy a week to try and naturally miscarry, and if nothing had happened then I would go to the EPU for medical management.
 The midwife even offered to do a repeat scan next week if the physical miscarriage happened.

 We really appreciate the small things like this.
-One of the reasons I love the team on the research floor at St Mary’s.
+One of the reasons I love the team on the research floor at Manchester.
 They literally go out of their way to care for us and keep us out of the mainstream ante-natal departments where possible.
 Ed also came into see us before we left too which was lovely of him to do.